nytimes/gcs-helper/README.md

 Google's API can take.
 Since gcs-helper automatically retries on failures, the number of retries is roughly the value of ``GCS_HELPER_PROXY_TIMEOUT`` divided by the value of ``GCS_CLIENT_TIMEOUT``.

+## Build

+The .drone.yml is generated from the .drone.jsonnet.